ldsouza13/Classify-Radio-Signals-in-Space-using-Keras/README.md

 # Classify-Radio-Signals-in-Space-using-Keras
 Designed a convolutional neural network with 2 convolution layers and 1 fully connected layer to predict four radio signal types in space using Keras on the SETI(The Search for ExtraTerrestrial Intelligence) dataset.

+The various tasks completed in this project include:
-- Task 1:Import Libaries<br>
+- Task 1: Import Libaries<br>
-Import essential modules and helper functions from NumPy, Matplotlib, and Keras.<br>
+--Import essential modules and helper functions from NumPy, Matplotlib, and Keras.<br>

 - Task 2: Load and Preprocess SETI Data<br>
 Display 2D spectrograms using Matplotlib.<br>